hbctraining/rnaseq-cb321/lessons/analysis_methods.md

 **[Limma-Voom](https://genomebiology.biomedcentral.com/articles/10.1186/gb-2014-15-2-r29)** is another set of tools often used together for DE analysis, but this method may be less sensitive for small sample sizes.
 This method is recommended when the number of biological replicates per group grows large (> 20).

 *[Further reading about DGE tool comparisons](https://mikelove.wordpress.com/2016/09/28/deseq2-or-edger/)*.

+Note, these tools assime that majority of the genes are not different between the sample groups.

 ### Multiple test correction